Aryant-Tripathi/Sorting-Visualizer/README.md

 # Sorting-Visualizer
 A web app to show how all sorting algo works
-Want to see website - click here - https://aryant-tripathi.github.io/Sorting-Visualizer/sorting%20visuliazer%20in%20JS/

 A brief Introduction about all sorting algos that are used in this project

 1) BUBBLE SORT-